JamieBoeing/unit-1-project/READ.md

 QuizBowl Game

-// My son is super smart, an AP honor student, and a captain on his QuizBowl Team and I wanted to write a game dedicated to him
+// My son is super smart, an AP honor student, and a captain on his QuizBowl Team and I wanted to write a game dedicated to him.

-This Game is going to be multiple choice, and have some kind of bonus point system for time answered correct.
-I considered making levels or making a story line to the game, but I may just keep it simple
+This Game is gmultiple choice, includes my sons speciality catagories, some of his interests and a shout out to my Etsy team I included anime and video game catagories.

 //define variables
 1. Data [objects] to store answers, and questions